expo/expo/packages/expo-crypto/README.md

 | HEX    | `'hex'`    | ✅     | ✅         | ✅     |
 | BASE64 | `'base64'` | ✅     | ✅         | ✅     |

+**Base64 Format**

+- Has trailing padding.
+- Does not wrap lines.
+- Does not have a trailing newline.

 ### `CryptoDigestOptions`

 | Name     | Type             | Description                      | 🍎 iOS | 💚 Android | 💻 Web |